1991 Iowa Hawkeyes football team: At Iowa State

+Iowa had little trouble getting their ninth consecutive victory in this in-state rivalry contest.

 Northern Illinois

-Michigan
+No. 7 Michigan

 In the 1991 Big Ten opener, the Hawkeyes led 18–7 midway through the second quarter, but could not stop the Michigan ground game as the Wolverines rolled up 371 yards rushing on 50 attempts.
 This game essentially decided the conference championship as both teams won the remainder of their Big Ten games.

 Prior to kickoff, 1957 Outland Trophy winner Alex Karras was presented with a plaque from the College Football Hall of Fame.